 |

-sourceIndexName | This parameter is optional.
-In most cases, you do not need to configure this parameter.
-You can use the setter method to specify this parameter only when the schema of the search index is dynamically modified.
-The parameter value is the name of the source search index used for reindexing. |
+sourceIndexName | Optional.
+You do not need to set this parameter in most cases.
+Set this parameter using the setter method only when you dynamically modify the search index schema.
+This parameter specifies the name of the source search index for reindexing. |

 Examples

-Create a search index by using the default configurations
+Create a search index with default configurations

 private static void createSearchIndex(SyncClient client) {